Safirangi/JavaScript/Local-Storage-API.md

 *Session Storage*: Data is stored for just that session, and once browser is closed the data is lost.

+Local Storage API methods:

-- Method to add item into Local Storage: `localStorage.setItem('weather', 'sunny')`
+- to add item into Local Storage: `localStorage.setItem('weather', 'sunny')`

 <div align="center">